leetdavid/starrail-manager/README.md

 ## Features

-- Auto-claim your dailies using `api` (Currently, it attempts to claim your daillies every hour)
+- Auto-claim your dailies using `api` (Currently, it attempts to claim your daillies every hour, and only the `api` is required for this to work.)
+- Check the state of your assignments
 - (WIP, hoyoapi is bugged) Auto-redeem codes shown on [prydwen.gg](https://prydwen.gg/star-rail/)
-- Check the state of your assignments
 - (WIP) Get a discord alert when your assignments are complete
 - (WIP) Manage your automations using the webapp